uit-no-old/elixir-excelerate/authorization-server.md

 was small enough that the integration could be implemented from scratch with minimal efforts.
 It's also good to follow standards since this means that we can re-use existing libraries and use proven, stable interfaces.

-Key challenges: user agent interaction, session invalidation (FEIDE).
-Remove burden from frameworks or developer knowledge.
+Key challenges are: user agent interaction and session invalidation (FEIDE).
+We aslo want to remove burden from frameworks or developer knowledge.

-Future integration:
-- Elixir AAI
-- Feide (maybe)
+In the future we plan to integrate the META-pipe authorization service with Elixir AAI and maybe Feide.

 ### Key ideas